Hybrid Memoised Wake-Sleep: Approximate Inference at the Discrete-Continuous Interface: Experiments

 We train two models: one which infers scene parses from colored blocks and another which reasons over unicolor blocks.
 In both settings, the model must perform a non-trivial task of inferring a scene parse from an exponential space of $P^{B_{\text{max}} \cdot N^2}$ possible scene parses.
 Moreover, scenes are replete with uncertainty: towers in the front of the grid often occlude those in the back.
 Likewise, in the second setting, there is additional uncertainty arising from blocks having the same color.
 For each model, we generate and train on a dataset of $10$k scenes.
 Both models are trained using \textsc{HMWS} with $K=5, M=5, N=5$, and using comparison algorithms with $S=K(N+M)=50$.

-In Fig.~\ref{fig:logp} (middle and right), we show that in this domain, \gls{HMWS} learns faster and better models than \gls{RWS}, \textsc{vimco} and \textsc{reinforce}, scored according to the log evidence $\log p_\theta(x)$.
+In Fig.~\ref{fig:logp} (middle and right), we show that in this domain, \gls{HMWS} learns faster and better models than \gls{RWS} ad \textsc{vimco}, scored according to the log evidence $\log p_\theta(x)$.
+We directly compare the wall-clock time taken by \gls{HMWS} compared to \gls{RWS} in Table~\ref{tab:time-comp}, highlighting the comparative efficiency of our algorithm.
+Further, we uncovered two local minima in our domain; we find that a higher portion of \gls{HMWS} find the superior minima compared to \gls{RWS}.
 In Fig.~\ref{fig:scene_understanding_samples}, we show posterior samples from our model.
 Samples are obtained by taking the highest probability scene parses based on the memory-based posterior approximation $q_{\textsc{mem}}(z_d \given x)$.
 These samples illustrate that \gls{HMWS}-trained models can capture interesting uncertainties over occluded block towers and recover the underlying building blocks of the scenes.
 For instance, in the colored block domain, we see that the model properly discovers and builds with red, blue, and green cubes of similar sizes to the data.